Apple’s iPhone: The Undisputed Cash Cow That Casts a Long Shadow

 And So, The Beat Goes On

-In the land of tech dreams and costly whims, Apple remains a tour de force, pushed forward by innovation but humbled by the looming shadow of the iPhone.
-It seems their latest products might just need to make peace with the fact that some legacies are harder to surpass than convincing a New Yorker to try san diego's pizza.
+In the land of tech dreams and costly whims, Apple remains a tour de force, pushed forward by business development but humbled by the constantly-looming shadow of the iPhone.
+It seems their latest products might just need to make peace with the fact that some legacies are harder to exceed than convincing a New Yorker to try San Diego’s pizza.